-E 29: Outdoor area
+E 29: Pasture or range area quality

 - a.
-Must consist mainly of living vegetation.
+This must consist mainly of living vegetation.
 Coarse grit must be available to aid digestion of vegetation. - b.
-The pasture must be designed and actively managed to: - 1.
-Encourage birds outside, away from the popholes, and to use the area fully; - 2.
-Prevent and/or minimize heavily degraded, muddy/sodden, or worn areas; - 3.
-Minimize any build-up of agents (e.g., parasites, bacteria, viruses) that may cause disease; - 4.
-Prevent chickens from coming into contact with any toxic substances. - c.
-The minimum outdoor space requirement is 2.5 acres (1 hectare)/1000 birds.
-Land used for cropping (except grass or hay) is not accepted as part of the Pasture Raised space allowance and must be excluded from space calculations.
+The range or pasture must be designed and actively managed to: - 1.
+So birds are attracted to it and use the area fully; - 2.
+Prevent and/or minimize heavily-degraded, muddy, or worn areas; - 3.
+Minimize exposure or build-up of agents (e.g., parasites, bacteria, viruses) that may cause disease; and - 4.
+Prevent chickens from coming into contact with any toxic substances - c.
+Land used for cropping (except grass or hay) is not accepted as part of the outdoor space allowance and must be excluded from space calculations.